qlawmarq/resume/Curriculum vitae_English.md

 #### System development under contract

-Worked on several projects, mainly from design to implementation.
+Worked on several projects, mainly from design to implementation, also testing.

 - Programming Languages
     - PHP